Stupremee/spear/README.md

 ## Usage

+Spear currently requires at least the latest beta version (1.53.0-beta.3) of the Rust compiler.

 Install the latest spear version from `main` branch by running the following command.
 ```sh
 cargo install --locked --git https://github.com/Stupremee/spear